 Methods

-The reaction were analyzed using transition state theory of chemical reactions [20-22][23-25]22 which accounts for the temperature effects on the share of different transition states in the progress of reactions.
-Such transition states may result in a different reaction paths [26].
+To track the amount of captured gases, the reactivity data including reaction rates are needed.
+The reaction rates can be determined using transition state theory of chemical reactions [20-22].
+Based on this theory, reaction rate constant can be calcutaed using , where kB is Boltzmann’s constant (1.38064852×10-23 J.K-1), h is Planck’s constant (6.626069934×10-34 J.s), R is universal gas constant (8.3144598 J.K-1.mol-1), T is temperature in Kelvin [23-25].
 Based on this theory, reaction rate constant is related to free energy of activation (∆G) as indicating that a higher ∆G corresponds to a lower k and thus a slower progress [22].
-For calculation of ∆G, a vibrational analysis of first principles calculations [27] was conducted by using the DMol3 package [28][16].[29]
-For relaxation of all considered materials, a geometry optimization and energy minimization step was applied.
-In these steps, the generalized-gradient approximations (GGA) and becke-lee-yang-parr (BLYP) density functional theory (DFT) were employed [30] including Hamiltonian, d-polarization function (DND) level of theory to enhance self-consistent field (SCF) calculations convergence [31, 32].
-Also, due to the presence of water/moisture, the solvation effects were considered using COnductor-like Screening MOdel (COSMO) [33].
-The activation ∆G of overall reaction is defined as the net summation of free energies from the reactants up to the transition state which has the highest energy.

-There’re two approaches to analyze reactivity for contact of moist gas with lithium: (i) direct simulation of reactivity for a ternary system containing moisture, lithium, and gas of interest or (ii) indirect simulation of reaction of constituting binary systems (lithium with each gas as well as lithium with water.
-As the second (indirect) approach provides a more comprehensive reaction network as well as low computational costs, it is adopted in this work.
-Thus, the considered binary systems include (1) lithium and each gas of interest, (2) lithium and water, and (3) each of products identified from lithium-water reactions and each gas of interest due to special function of moisture [18].

-The reactions then were coupled as a reaction network using a temperature programmed kinetic Monte-Carlo calculations (TPC-kMC) [29].
-TPC-kMC is a discrete event simulation implemented in the Kinetix package [28] calculating property changes based on the kinetic data introduced.
+22These calculations have been carried out using a vibrational analysis of first principles calculations [27] as implemented in the DMol3 package [28] and reported in a recent contribution [16].
+Having these reactivity data available, the next step is the construction of reaction network in TPC-kMC method [29] which is used to predict the progress of gas capture from gaseous mixtures.
+[30][31, 32][33]TPC-kMC is a discrete event simulation implemented in the Kinetix package [28] calculating property changes based on the kinetic data introduced.
 Using TPC-kMC, it is possible to study the collective effect of these reactions when a gas mixture is of interest.
 TPC-kMC grants the occurrence possibility/probability to all introduced events/reactions and then examines the progress and evolution of events/reactions as a competition.
-Parameters such as operating conditions including temperature, pressure, moisture content of gas, substrate size, etc. can be examined by TPC-kMC then implementing appropriate steps.
 TPC-kMC calculations initially require to construct (i) the events/reactions network and (ii) the substrate structure.
 For the present work, the constructed process network includes all possible reactions (25 overall reactions where for each reaction, individual reactant consumption and product production rates comprise an individual sub-process) with corresponding reaction rate constants.
 For TPC-kMC calculations for each gas capture case study, the corresponding sub-processes in process network are activated only.